Immanuel Church (Tel Aviv): Congregational institutions

 In May 1919 Jerusalem's Association informed the Reich's commissioner on Germans as enemy nationals abroad, that its loss of property in the Holy Land amounted to 891,785 marks at its pre-war rate (about £44,589.25 or $212,329.76).
 The Treaty of Versailles, signed on 28 June 1919, finally became effective on 10 January 1920 and thus legalised the existing British custodianship of the property of the congregation, the parishioners and Jerusalem's Association.
 The schools of Jerusalem's Association were reopened under British government management in 1920.
 In April 1920 the Allies convened at the Conference of San Remo and agreed on the British rule in Palestine, followed by the official establishment of the civil administration on 1 July 1920.
 From that date on Keith-Roach transferred the collected rents for property in custodianship to the actual proprietors.
-The League of Nations legitimised this by granting a mandate to Britain in 1922 and Turkey, the Ottoman successor, finally legalised the British Mandate by the Treaty of Lausanne, signed on 24 July 1923 and becoming effective on 5 August 1925.Foerster 1991, p.
-150. Thus the public custodianship ended in the same year and the prior holders achieved the fully protected legal position as proprietors.
+The League of Nations legitimised this by granting a mandate to Britain in 1922 and Turkey, the Ottoman successor, finally legalised the British Mandate by the Treaty of Lausanne, signed on 24 July 1923 and becoming effective on 5 August 1925.
+Thus the public custodianship ended in the same year and the prior holders achieved the fully protected legal position as proprietors.
 Jerusalem's Association applied for registration as Palestinian legal entity, granted in 1928.

 Jerusalem's Association resumed its own schools and its school in Jaffa, held in condominium with the Templers, however, Provost Rhein complained about the decline of pupils in the Evangelical schools, whose parents were German, Austrian or other German-speaking Jews, especially in the difficult years of 1931 and 1932.